Reviews, Best Prices, Comparisons, Expert Buying Guides

 Influence on “Final Fantasy XV”

-“Final Fantasy XV” continued the trend of real-time combat with a focus on action and strategy.
-The game’s combat system, while different in execution, draws on the principles established in “Final Fantasy XIII,” such as the importance of timing, positioning, and the integration of role-based abilities.
-The emphasis on fluid, dynamic combat in “Final Fantasy XV” can be seen as a natural progression from the innovations introduced in “Final Fantasy XIII.”
+“Final Fantasy XV” kept the ongoing trend of real-time combat and put more focus on action and strategy.
+Even though the game’s fighting system is different, it refers back to the principles laid out in “Final Fantasy XIII” with respect to the importance of timing, positioning, and the mixing of role-based abilities.
+The stress on smooth, dynamic fights in “Final Fantasy XV” can be viewed as a natural outcome of the innovations that were first introduced in “Final Fantasy XIII.”

 “Final Fantasy VII Remake”